 We help organize tournaments by crowdsourcing diecast race tracks found in homes and clubs all around the country.
-Find a tournament that sounds fun, make or find a car you think will be fast, and then mail it to the host track for racing.
-The event host will race the cars and share the results.
-Don't worry, you'll get your cars back in the end.
+Just find a tournament that sounds fun, find a car (or make one) you think will be fast, and then mail it to the host for racing.

 Diecast racing is a fun, affordable hobby that can be enjoyed by all ages.
 If you enjoy racing, science, cars, toys and meeting new people, you'll have fun here at Redline Derby Racing.

 - Find a race